chaz23/project-stallion/README.md

   * Race page URLs must be manually input into the source code.
   * Race start times must be manually input into the source code.
   * Only one race can be analyzed at a time.

+## Version 1.0.0
+Included headless browsing capabilities using PhantomJS.
+Ability to open multiple tabs using the same webdriver instance.